(for veterinary information only)

 Despite this progress, one particular bacterial species remained seemingly invincible: Pseudomonas aeruginosa.
 This species of bacteria was able to change its antibiotic susceptibility with each antibiotic exposure, become resistant to multiple drugs in response to every medication used against it.
 Eventually, the aminoglycoside class of antibiotics was developed and there was finally a way to kill Pseudomonas fairly reliably but the price was that medication was injectable only, necessitating hospitalization for the patient, and potential kidney damage could result with prolonged use.

-This medication may be used in either dogs or cats to combat different types of infections, especially those involving Pseudomonas and/or other Gram negative bacteria.
-Marbofloxacin is also active against Staphylococci, and thus is commonly used for skin infections.
+This medication may be used in either dogs or cats to combat different types of infections, especially those involving Pseudomonas.
+Marbofloxacin is also active against Staphylococci, and thus might be used for skin infections but it is not felt to be a "first line" drug and is generally reserved for resistant infections.

 In immature dogs (less than 8 months of age for medium dogs, less than 12 months of age for large breeds, less than 18 months for giant breeds) damage to developing joint cartilage can occur.
 This phenomenon is only seen in growing dogs and does not seem to be a problem in cats.
 It is preferable not to use this medication in puppies unless the severity of the infection present warrants it.